 You can use your employees as the first line of defense for your brand’s story.
 Nobody knows your brand better than your team, so it makes sense that they should be your absolute best advocates.

 One of the best ways to take advantage of your team advocates is by repurposing the content they create.
-Similar to user-generated content, you can curate posts from your employees’ Instagram and Facebook accounts to supplement your own feeds.
-Giving your audience a glimpse “behind the curtain,” this might be even more valuable than what the rest of your customers come up with!
+Similar to UGC (user-generated content), you can curate content your employees create and repost it on social media.
+Giving your audience a glimpse “behind the curtain” might be even more valuable than what the rest of your customers come up with!

 This is an extremely valuable proposition for anyone looking for a brand to help them feel like they belong.
 When you create a community and encourage your employees to be the primary advocates of its values, you’ll have everything you need to start delighting customers and pull them into the story your brand and community are telling.